QR Fallback Controls

 For instances where a HYPR Mobile App device has a broken camera, this feature provides users a fallback mechanism to still register and authenticate without having to scan a QR code using the HYPR Mobile App.

 When the server gets the QR Fallback request, it caches the expected payload from the QR image as a .JSON string, then uses it to generate an activation code, which the user then enters to pair the device.
-In keeping with already existing HYPR precedents in the HYPR Workforce Access Client for offline authentication recovery codes, the code consists of six alphanumeric characters.
+In keeping with already existing HYPR precedents in the HYPR Passwordless client for offline authentication recovery codes, the code consists of six alphanumeric characters.
 This random activation code is generated securely via OWASP-recommended methods.

 The user experience assumes the following: